we09532/WECoin/README.md

 WECoin is based on the same idea as BlockBit: a simple, flexible currency/points system for projects.
 Like BlockBit, WECoin is intended for play and educational uses only — it has no monetary value on or off Scratch.
 You can use WECoin to build shops (projects where users can "sell" or trade items for WECoin), reward players, run contests, or add economy mechanics to games.

 Usage
-- Use the code and assets in this repo to run WECoin in your projects (SnailNet / web environments).
+- Use the code and assets in this repo to run WECoin in your projects (Snail IDE / web environments).
 - Respect the original authors: if you reuse assets or code adapted from the BlockBit project by yippymishy, include proper attribution in your own projects.

 License & Attribution